lunny/gop/README.md

 [简体中文](README_ZH.md)

-**Notice: We have changed the project structure and it isn't compitable with before.
-You have to change the old structure to new manually.**

-GOP is a project manangement tool for golang application projects which you can place it anywhere(not in the GOPATH).
+GOP is a project manangement tool for building your golang applications out of GOPATH.
 Also this means it's **not** go-getable.
-GOP copy all denpendencies to src/vendor directory and all application's source is also in this directory.
+GOP copy all denpendencies to `src/vendor` directory and all application's source is also in this directory.

-So a common process is below:
+A normal process using gop is below:

 ```
 git clone xxx@mydata.com:bac/aaa.git
 cd aaa
-gop ensure
+gop ensure -g
 gop build
 gop test
 ```